clicon/clixon-docs/configuration.rst

 Loading the configuration
 -------------------------

-There are several ways to manage how Clixon finds its configuration files, in priority order:
+Clixon finds its configuration files, according to the following method:

   1. Start a clixon program with the ``-f <FILE>`` option.
 For example::